MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Injection, RFI, and LFI.md

 > **NodeJS Code Injection**

-Look for javascript errors in output:
+Look for javascript errors in output with sqli or xss test strings:
 "SyntaxError: Unexpected token function"
 "SyntaxError: Unexpected end of input"